This journal offers optional funded open access. Click here to read more...

 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

 The Journal of Early Childhood Research publishes original research and theoretical/conceptual articles concerned with early childhood research.
-It welcomes papers rooted in a range of disciplines including psychology, sociology, philosophy, and the history and law of education.
+Articles should be 4000-7000 words (including references).
+The journal welcomes papers rooted in a range of disciplines including psychology, sociology, philosophy, and the history and law of education.
 The journal draws upon a number of related fields in early childhood (defined as birth to eight): anthropology; child health; cognitive, clinical, developmental, neuro- and social psychology; curriculum studies; critical theory; feminist perspectives; paediatrics; philosophy; phemonenology; research methodology; social policy studies; social work; sociology and pedagogy.

 The Journal particularly invites submission of innovative and original qualitative studies focusing on play, curriculum, assessment, children’s rights, inclusion and equity.
 The Journal of Early Childhood Research also invites papers with an innovative focus on methodological and ethical issues in relation to research with young children.
 As an international Journal papers from all parts of the globe – including collaborative and comparative transnational studies - are also welcome.

 Submissions to the Journal of Early Childhood Research will be refereed anonymously by at least two referees and we aim to inform authors of the editorial decision within sixteen weeks of submission.
 This timeframe depends on reviewer availability and it may take longer to review and reach a decision on some manuscripts.
-Please ensure that author names and contact details are presented separately to the main text of the article to facilitate anonymous peer review.
+Please ensure that author names and contact details are presented separately to the main text of the article and all references to the author are removed before submission to facilitate anonymous peer review.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.